Medical Peer Reviews and Medical De-Credentialing Boards – Military Defense Lawyer

 While general court-martial (and sometimes special court-martial) successes may result in more public recognition, there are many other military adverse actions that could have a dramatically negatively impact on a military member’s career and future.
 Our civilian defense attorneys handle these adverse military actions.
-Such cases include adverse actions taken against a military medical provider’s credentials, such as abeyance, suspension, revocation, QAI, and Peer Review (de-credentialing) hearings.
+Such cases include adverse actions taken against a military medical provider’s credentials or privileges, such as abeyance, suspension, revocation, QAI, and Peer Review (de-credentialing) hearings.

 A military adverse credentialing action is an action taken against a military medical provider’s authorization to practice medicine (credentials/privileges).
 These adverse actions are addressed by service specific regulations, as well as DHA-PM 6025.13.
 The adverse action process could proceed from abeyance or suspension of medical credentials (privileges), through negative recommendations by the QAI investigation, negative recommendations by the Credentials Committee or Credentials Function, a peer review (de-credentialing) board hearing, and negative action by the privileging authority.
 Adverse credentialing actions could be reported to the National Practitioner Data Bank (NPDB), and could have state medical licensing ramifications.